Enrol to vote

 You can’t enrol if you’re:

-- an NZ citizen who hasn’t been in NZ for the last 3 years
+- an NZ citizen who hasn’t been in NZ within the last 3 years

 - a permanent resident who hasn’t been in NZ within the last 12 months.

 If you're from the Cook Islands, Niue, Tokelau or Australia

 If you're Cook Island Māori, Niuean, Tokelauan or Australian you can enrol once you've lived in NZ continuously for 1 year.
 You don't have to have permanent residency to vote.

 Working for the public service overseas

 If you’re on duty outside NZ as a public servant, a member of the Defence Force or you're a family member of one, you can still enrol to vote.

 You can also: